You're exceptional? We're hiring! Join the TechCongress team!

 Have primary responsibility for the Congressional Innovation Fellows and their activities in Congress, including recruitment and selection of fellows, orientation and placement of fellows, organizing events, meetings, and regular check-ins.

-Manage the DC office, including partnership development, intern management, and administration of programs.
+Manage the DC office, including partnership development and administration of programs.

 Lead our DC relationships by conducting interviews with Congressional staff and others to help improve the program.